 Claire arrives on the beach, and sees the ship carrying her husband, just offshore.
 She screams his name, to no avail.
 With a stroke of genius, she takes out the small mirror she took from Father Fogden and uses it to reflect the sun.
-Somehow, Jamie sees the signals, and realizes Claire is waiting for him on the beach.
+Somehow, Jamie sees the signals, and realises Claire is waiting for him on the beach.
 (Sweet, sweet relief!)
 Their reunion is part Don Juan De Marco, part Beaches, but I'm here for it!

 Despite Claire's warning, Jamie is determined to get to Jamaica to find Young Ian.
 But first, he wants to let Fergus and Marsali get married — Father Fogden can help with that.
-Claire makes Mr. Willoughby apologize for killing Arabella the Goat, and Fogden is appeased, and accepts to officiate the ceremony.
+Claire makes Mr. Willoughby apologise for killing Arabella the Goat, and Fogden is appeased, and accepts to officiate the ceremony.